danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/10-setting-up-nested-stack/100-lab-10-nested-stacks.md

 1. **The _root_ stack** (which is also a parent stack for the first level stacks).
 This root stack will contain all the other stacks.
 1. **The VPC stack**.
 This contains a simple VPC template which the EC2 instance will be placed into.
 1. **The IAM instance role stack**.
-This contains the IAM instance role template decoupled form your EC2 template.
+This contains the IAM instance role template decoupled from your EC2 template.
 1. **The EC2 stack**.
 This contains the EC2 instance you have defined in your previous CloudFormation template.

-Top level and first level hierarchy of nested stacks.
+Here is a diagram showing the hierarchy of nested stacks.

 ![nested-stack-hierarchy](../nested-stack-hierarchy.png)

-The following diagram represents high level overview of the infrastructure:
+The next diagram represents the high-level overview of the infrastructure:

 ![nested-stack-architecture](../ns-architecture.png)

 You will find the working directory in `code/60-setting-up-nested-stack/01-working directory`.
-In the rest of this lab you should add your code to the templates here.
+In the rest of this lab, you should add your code to the templates here.

-You can find the working solution in `code/60-setting-up-nested-stack/02-solution`.
+You can find the working solutions in `code/60-setting-up-nested-stack/02-solution`.
 You can reference this against your code.

 **Let's start..**